tjuqxb/application-demo/README.md

 ### Database Design ###
 Item and DeleteRecord are in "one to many" relationship.
-In item use "is\_deleted" field to mark deleted.
+In item, use "is\_deleted" field to mark deleted.
 In deleteRecord, use "is\_cancelled" field to mark cancelled.

 Schemas: